Timeline for the day of the September 11 attacks: 8:00 a.m.

 8:49:34: The first network television and radio reports of an explosion or incident at the World Trade Center.
 CNN breaks into a Ditech commercial at 8:49.
 The CNN screen subtitle first reads "WORLD TRADE CENTER DISASTER".
 Carol Lin, the first TV network anchor to break the news of the attacks, says:

 Just a minute later, Sean Murtagh, CNN vice president of finance, in an on-air phone call, says from his office in the CNN New York bureau that a large passenger commercial jet was seen to hit the World Trade Center.
-Murtagh is the first network employee on the air.
 The first email bulletins of breaking news from CNN and MSNBC report "fire at tower of World Trade Center".
 Both CNN and MSNBC's websites receive such heavy traffic that many of their web servers fail under the strain of the vast amounts of traffic.
 BBC News web servers remain operational, and their website shows a picture of the North Tower on fire.
 Minutes later, email news bulletins revise the reports of fire to a plane crash.

-8:50: NEADS is notified that a plane has struck the World Trade Center as they continue to try to locate Flight 11 on radar.
+8:50: NEADS is notified that a plane has struck the World Trade Center as its on-duty personnel continue to try to locate Flight 11 on radar.

 8:50: FDNY 1st Battalion chief Joseph Pfeifer is the first fire chief to enter the World Trade Center after the North Tower impact.
 He is joined by several FDNY companies on entry as he starts setting up command in the tower.